 Staying off the Megaphone and in the Movement: Cultivating Solidarity and Contesting Authority Among White Antiracist Activists.
 By Amie Thurber, Kelley Frances Fenelong, and Leah Marion Roberts.

-The Emperor Has No Clothes: Teaching About Race and Racism captures the learning of the many years of experience of dRworks in facilitating race equity work.
+The Emperor Has No Clothes: Teaching About Race and Racism captures the learning of the years of experience with dRworks facilitating racial equity work.

 Big Tobacco's Child Workers

 Your Black Friend - written and narrated by Ben Passmore.

 Alicia Rodríguez, a former political prisoner who has been part of the Puerto Rican independence movement for the last 40 years, Corrina Gould, Ohlone leader currently leading the fight to save the West Berkeley Shellmound and return sacred land to native stewardship, and Lara Kiswani, Director of the Arab Resource and Organizing Center speak at a panel on Colonization and Resistance organized by the Anne Braden program of The Catalyst Project.

 Ash-Lee Woodard Henderson, Co-Executive Director of Highlander Center, Pierre Labossiere, co-founder of Haiti Action Committee, and Kamau Walton, Communications Associate at the Transgender, Gender-variant & Intersex Justice Project (TGIJP) talk about Black Liberation Across Geographies at a panel organized by the Anne Braden program of The Catalyst Project.